-Fall is in full swing and goodness we have some wonderful information in this newsletter!
-We are also in Fall & Winter Hours: Open Friday, Saturday, Sunday, Monday From 10am to 5pm!
+Fall is in full swing and we have lots of great information to share with you in this newsletter!
+We are now operating on Fall Hours: Open Friday, Saturday, Sunday, and Monday from 10am to 5pm!

-Fall is here, our end-of-season sale is still going on!
-We have a Buy 3 get 1 free sale on all plants, and this applies to terrestrial and aquatic plants.
-We are also having a sale on our fish over $100, where when you purchase 3 you get 1 free!
+Fall is here and our end-of-season sale is still going on!
+We have a buy 3 get 1 FREE sale on all plants, and this applies to terrestrial and aquatic plants.
+We are also having a sale on our fish over $100, where when you purchase 3 you get 1 FREE!

 HOURS OF OPERATION NOTICE